multipathmaster/akslayer/README.md

 4. `docker run -it -p 5003:5000 akslayer0.61b` --> fourth batch of 10 (31-40) (fourth tab `localhost:5003`)
 5. `docker run -it -p 5004:5000 akslayer0.61b` --> fifth batch of 10 (41-50) (fifth tab `localhost:5004`)
 6. Follow the link and register each instance using your azure admin account.
-7. Make the decision if these go to different google chat rooms.
+7. Make the decision if these go to different chat rooms.
 8. Create different CSV files that contain 10 clusters per document, name them accordingly (first10.csv, second10.csv, etc...).
 ### Recommendations :
 1. Keep a nice XL or google sheet of the environment.
 It takes no time at all to save it as a CSV file and to use this for the upgrade process.